parvnarang02/report-generator/README.md

 ## Business Report Generator

-This project automates the generation of professional business reports in **PDF**, **DOCX**, and **PPTX** formats using cutting-edge AI (Claude Sonnet 3.7), real-time web research via **Serper.dev**, and dynamic HTML rendering techniques.
+This project automates the generation of professional business reports in **PDF**, **DOCX**, and **PPTX** formats using cutting-edge AI (AWS Bedrock-Claude Sonnet 3.7), real-time web research via **Serper.dev**, and dynamic HTML rendering techniques.
 The reports are styled for executives and are grounded with **IEEE-style citations** sourced from live Google-like search results.

 ---